 "Well, we can't blow up the world because of it," Nixon responds.

 That conversation, secretly recorded on March 1, 1973, is included in the latest batch of White House tapes released by the Nixon Library.
 Though nearly 38 years have elapsed, it is shocking to hear Kissinger's insistence that another Holocaust ought to be a matter of indifference to the United States.
-That opinion would be appalling coming from any American official; coming from a German-born Jew whose family fled the Nazis and who lost at least 13 close relatives
+That opinion would be appalling coming from any American official; coming from a German-born Jew whose family fled the Nazis and who lost at least 13 close relatives in the concentration camps, it seems almost obscenely callous.

 What would prompt a man like Kissinger to say something so grotesque?
 Was it a "Jewish inferiority complex," as Shmuley Boteach writes in the Jerusalem Post, that had the first Jewish secretary of state "bending over backward to show he bears no special kinship with his people"?
 Was it "an instinctive affection for totalitarians of all stripes," as Christopher Hitchens poisonously claims?
 Was it just another instance of what Kissinger's biographer Walter Isaacson called a "yearning to be liked" and an effort "to impress Nixon with gutsy hardline advice"?